codeforkansascity/tagging_tracker_backend/README.md

    DB_PASSWORD - Database Password.
 See below for running it locally.
    SSL_MODE - The SSL mode of the database connection.
 Defaults to disable.
    SSL_ROOT_CERT - The path of the SSL certificate.
 Defaults to empty string, and not used if SSL is disabled.
+   AUTH0_URL - URL of the auth0 authentication engine.
    AUTH0_CLIENTID - ClientID of the auth0 authentication engine.
    AUTH0_SECRET - Secret of the auth0 authentication engine.
    LOG_LEVEL - Error/Reporting logging level.
 More information here https://docs.djangoproject.com/en/2.0/topics/logging/#configuring-logging